My Dog Loves This Nutty, Buttery Treat Spread

 Because Miso is a very good boy, I enlisted him to sample an array of Diggs single-protein, limited-ingredient treat spreads.
 (It's a ruff job, but someone has to do it.)
 Ahead, read along as my dog taste-tests two top-rated flavors from the brand.

 As soon as I unboxed the samples generously provided by Diggs, I couldn't help but feel like the jars wouldn't look out of place on the shelves of a Whole Foods or a farmers' market.
-This stuff smells and looks exactly like Skippy peanut butter, but the label says it’s not for human consumption.
+The Gold'n Delicious variety smells and looks exactly like Skippy peanut butter, but the label says it’s not for human consumption.
 Fiiiiiiine, I’ll stick to almond butter in my smoothies.
 The spread's target audience, Miso, immediately expressed interest as soon as I removed the plastic cap and paper seal.
 I scooped out a tiny amount into Miso’s favorite Kong toy.
 He took all of half a second to go in on the spread-filled wheel of joy.
 If your dog loves "hunting" for his treats, then Diggs is perfect; a tiny amount is all you need to get your pup hyped, and it's ideal for things like interactive games and toys made for stretching playtime.

 The second Diggs flavor on deck was Health Nut, which is made with peanuts, apples, honey, spirulina, parsley, and coconut oil.
 In addition to using this as a sweet treat while I ran through Miso's array of tricks, I found that he enjoyed this as a meal topper for his morning bowl of kibble as well.
 While you should always check with your vet before adding a new supplement to your pet's diet, spirulina is generally viewed as safe to give to dogs in the proper amount and may provide anti-inflammatory benefits.
 (My pup previously sampled Chippin's spirulina-infused biscuits, and couldn't get enough.)